apache/felix-dev/scr/README.md

 The Java annotations defined by the specification make implementing components easy and reduce the amount of code that needs be written.
 These annotations are processed at build time and translated into XML descriptor files which in turn are listed in the `Service-Component` header of the declaring bundle.
 But the good news is, you usually don't have to worry about this XML, however in case things don't work as expected , it's good to know how these things work.

 The Apache Felix Declarative Services implementation is the reference implementation for the OSGi Declarative Services Specification Version 1.4 (R7) and therefore passes the OSGi CT.
-This implementation also includes support for OSGi R8 features such as the Satisfying Condition specification.
+This implementation also includes support for OSGi R8 features such as the Satisfying Condition and Retention Policy specifications.

 ## Example Usage